Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

-\paragraph{Findings.} We investigate the transaction points unfolded in \Cref{fig:layerClusters} by examining the type of factual information decoded from the cluster items across several individual inferences (\Cref{apx:semanticEvolution}).
+\paragraph{Findings.} We validate the transaction points unfolded in \Cref{fig:layerClusters} by examining the type of factual information decoded from the cluster items across several individual inferences (\Cref{apx:semanticEvolution}).
 We observed that early layers ($L_1:L_3$, cluster B) focus on the syntax and entity resolution process, as already demonstrated by \citet{ghandeharioun2024patchscopes}.
-Additionally, we discovered a slightly different pattern of evolution in inference when tokens represent either partial or complete words.
-When tokens represent complete words, such as "Germany" and "Robin" (\Cref{apx:semanticEvolution}), the model encodes factual information related to the entity or its semantic context, for instance, \texttt{IsCountry(Mexico)} and \texttt{SuperHeroOf(Robin, Batman)}.
+We also discovered a slightly different evolution pattern when tokens represent partial or complete words.
+When tokens correspond to complete words, such as "Germany" and "Robin" (\Cref{apx:semanticEvolution}), the model encodes factual information related to the entity or its semantic context, for instance, \texttt{IsCountry(Mexico)} and \texttt{SuperHeroOf(Robin, Batman)}.
 However, in the case of incomplete words, the model accomplishes entity resolution using encoded word-based representations.
-For example, given the original tokens "jack" and "eman", the model tries to decode the subject entity as "Jackman", although the original subject was "Bo\textit{jack} Hors\textit{eman}" (\Cref{apx:semanticEvolution}).
+For example, merging the token representations of "jack" and "eman", the model tries to decode the subject entity as "Jackman", yet the original subject was "Bo\textit{jack} Hors\textit{eman}" (\Cref{apx:semanticEvolution}).
 Further, these early layers produce valid outputs (structured texts) in only 40\% of the considered inferences.
-In contrast, the latent representation of the 4\textsuperscript{th} hidden layer (cluster C) generates valid factual information regarding the subject's semantic context in 75\% of the inferences.
+In contrast, the latent representations from the 4\textsuperscript{th} hidden layer (cluster C) generates valid factual information regarding the subject's semantic context in 75\% of the inferences.
 For instance, \texttt{WasQueen(Mary Queen of Scots)} for the original subject "Empress Matilda" or \texttt{IsHistoricalFigure(Charles)} for "Charlemagne" (\Cref{apx:semanticEvolution}).
 Thus, we empirically show that the model exhibits minimal to no factual knowledge in these early layers.

 Middle layers ($L_5:L_{21}$, cluster D) exhibit comprehensive factual knowledge concerning the subject entity, with an evolution towards the requested factual information, for example regarding whether Empress Matilda moved to Germany (claim 1 in \Cref{apx:semanticEvolution}): $L_7$ = \{\texttt{$\ldots$, BornIn(Empress Matilda, England)}\}, $L_{15}$ = \{\texttt{$\ldots$, DiedIn(Empress Matilda, England)}\}, and $L_{18}$ = \{\texttt{$\ldots$, MovedTo(Empress Matilda, Germany)}\}.
 These middle layers also exhibit an interesting pattern: whenever the model achieves comprehensive factual knowledge for a given entity, it moves its attention towards another entity in the sentence (or a semantic entity neighbour), and represents other contextualised factual information.
 For claim 2 in \Cref{apx:semanticEvolution}, for example, the model represents the factual information concerning "Robin" in layer 4, then concerning "The Joker" between layers 6 and 17, and eventually further factual information concerning "Robin" between layers 18 and 19.